Ellen Maria Colfax

-Ellen Maria Wade Colfax (July 26, 1836 – March 4, 1911) was the second wife of Schuyler Colfax, who became the first House speaker to be elected vice president when he ran on a ticket headed by Ulysses S. Grant in 1868.
+Ellen Maria Colfax (née Wade; July 26, 1836 – March 4, 1911) was the second wife of Schuyler Colfax, who became the first House speaker to be elected vice president when he ran on a ticket headed by Ulysses S. Grant in 1868.
 She was born in Andover, Ohio in 1836.

 Biography

 On November 18, 1868, just two weeks after the 1868 presidential election, Ellen Maria Wade married the man who had defeated her uncle, Senator Benjamin Franklin Wade of Ohio, in the race for the Republican vice presidential nomination.
 They had one son, Schuyler Colfax III, in April 1870.
+Until Usha Vance in 2026, Colfax was the only sitting Second Lady to give birth.

 Her husband, Schuyler Colfax was inaugurated as the 17th vice president on March 4, 1869, and served until March 4, 1873.
 Likewise, Ellen Maria Colfax became the second lady of the United States.